Tailored from £17,550 per family excl. flights

-Our Family Wildlife Tour in Madagascar takes you and your loved ones on a two-week adventure through the most exciting corners of the country.
+Our Family Wildlife Tour in Madagascar takes you and your loved ones on an 11 day adventure through the most exciting corners of the country.
 You’ll meet adorable lemurs, spot rare and endemic wildlife, learn about fascinating cultural traditions, and explore natural wonders, all while staying in luxury family-friendly lodges and camps.

-Your holiday will begin in the capital city of Antananarivo (known locally as ‘Tana’), where you can relax after the flight at your hotel pool or explore the city’s fascinating architecture.
+Your holiday will begin with a night in the capital city of Antananarivo (known locally as ‘Tana’), where you can relax after the flight at your hotel pool or explore the city’s fascinating architecture.

-Next, you’ll head to Andasibe, where you’ll find a protected rainforest park filled with lemurs, including the indri, the largest lemur species in the world.
-You'll enjoy thrilling night walks to see nocturnal creatures, and enjoy family picnics next to stunning waterfalls, before moving on to Mandrare, where you’ll stay in a luxury tent overlooking the beautiful Mandrare River.
+Next, you’ll head East by car for a couple of hours to Andasibe-Mantadia National Park.
+You’ll find a protected rainforest park filled with lemurs, including the indri, the largest lemur species in the world.
+You'll enjoy thrilling night walks to see nocturnal creatures, and enjoy family picnics next to stunning waterfalls.

 With luxury family suites and activities to thrill both adults and children alike, this enriching Family Wildlife Tour in Madagascar will be an unforgettable experience you’ll talk about for many years to come.